andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_AppendixA_GraphTheory.rst

 .. figure:: AppendixA_NetworkTheory_ClusteringCoefficient.png

 If we look at individual ROIs, each node's clustering coefficient is located under the ``beta`` column in the results window.
 For example, if we highlight the ROI ``DefaultMode.LP r``, the clustering coefficient is 0.94, meaning that 94% of this node's neighbors have connections with each other.
-The beta next to the ``network`` ROI is the average clustering coefficient for all of the ROIs; you can see this yourself by adding up all fo the betas for the individual ROIs, and then dividing them by 11.
+The beta next to the ``network`` ROI is the average clustering coefficient for all of the ROIs; you can see this yourself by adding up all of the betas for the individual ROIs, and then dividing them by 11.

 Global Efficiency